elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 Install-Package elmah.io.nlog
 ```

+> There is a bug in NLog 4.6.0 that causes the elmah.io target not to load correctly (the bug will be fixed in 4.6.1).
+For now, use 4.5.11.

 To configure the elmah.io target, add the following configuration to your app.config/web.config/nlog.config depending on what kind of project you’ve created:

 ```xml